12 June 2024

 Thy two breasts are like two young roes that are twins, which feed among the lilies.

-Brooke may be using the word to mean “I quote word for word” or “to use a literary reference,” but she is also employing metaphor, so her use occupies something of a middle ground between the actual and the figurative.
-But by 1801 the figurative use was being employed without reservation.
-The satiric book The Spirit of the Farmer’s Museum and Lay Preacher’s Gazette had this to say about beaus, what we might call “metrosexuals” today:
+Brooke may be using the word to mean “I quote word for word” or “I am making a literary reference,” but she is also employing metaphor, so her use occupies something of a middle ground between the actual and the figurative.
+And by 1801 the figurative use was being employed without reservation.
+Joseph Dennie’s satiric The Spirit of the Farmer’s Museum and Lay Preacher’s Gazette had this to say about beaus, what we might call “metrosexuals” today:

 Nor has the figurative use of literally been employed only by hacks, humorists, and actresses.
 For example: